bernieplug/eepelican/content/blog/upcoming-webinar.md

 <a href=https://efficientera.leadpages.co/webinar3/>![Efficient Era Webinar](/images/blog/2016/10/webinar-header.jpg)</a>

+### Update: Webinar Recording

+If you missed the webinar and want to check out the recording, have no fear!
+[Just click on this link](https://www.youtube.com/watch?v=NgAfNnGZfHI) to watch the whole thing.

 ### Who Is Bernie Thompson?

 Bernie is a veteran Amazon seller, who has built a multi-million dollar business that has grown its sales on Amazon every year since 2009.